bueler/mcd-extended/README.md

 # mcd-extended

-Extending the multilevel constraint decomposition method of Tai (2003)
+My plan is to extend the multilevel constraint decomposition method of Tai (2003).
+For now there is a draft in `paper/`.